ci1xgk/Fellowship_Webpage/compile_hpc.md

 cmake --build build
 ````

-After compiling is finished, the `lisflood` executable will be generated in the `build` directory.
+After compiling is finished, the `lisflood` executable will be generated in the `build` sub-directory.

 [back](/LISFLOOD8.0.md)